 Out-of-state lottery winnings count towards federal gross income.
 They are still entered on Schedule 1 on your federal taxes.
 On your state taxes, it goes into your Massachusetts gross income on Line 8b on your return.

 The tax rates are the same as rates on ordinary federal gross income whether the gambling winnings were from in-state or out.
 For in-state, that’s 5% and for federal taxes, that’s just whatever your effective rate is on that marginal income.

 It's important to state that any Massachusetts resident receiving gambling winnings should report it, same as you would report all taxable income.
-This holds true even if this includes a non-cash prize.
+This holds true even if this includes a non-cash prize from DraftKings Massachusetts or other sportsbooks.
 Not only is this in your financial interest, but it can prevent you from unnecessary fines and fees.
 The gaming establishment has already withheld some of your winnings, so reporting it properly sets you up for a refund or effective credit vs other gross income.
 You don't want to be paying taxes that you have already taken care of.